chnihy/notereader/README.md

   - Export to MIDI/mp3

 # Requirements
-Requires installation of SCAMP and Kivy
+Requires installation of Scamp and Kivy packages
+  - You can use the included venv which has all dependencies already installed:
+    - $ source ./notereader_venv/bin/activate
+    - $ python3 main.py

+  - Or you can manually install the required packages:
     - pip3 install --user scamp
       Note:
       You will also need to install abjad and lilypond as part of SCAMP's xml engraving dependencies
     - brew install lilypond
     - pip3 install abjad
     - pip3 install kivy